jakeferraro/jf-lstore/README.md

 - Update by primary key: O(log n)
 - Delete by primary key: O(log n)
 - Range sum aggregation: O(log n + k) where k is the number of records in range

-## Contact

-For questions about this implementation, please refer to the project documentation or course materials.